-With a Lucidpress Team or Enterprise account, you can collaborate easily with your colleagues and customize your security settings to best fit the needs of your company.
+With a Lucidpress Team or Business account, you can collaborate easily with your colleagues and customize your security settings to best fit the needs of your company.

-To start a Lucidpress Team or Enterprise subscription or trial, visit our pricing page or contact our sales team.
-You can then create a team by navigating to the TEAM page in your account and clicking “Create Team.”
+You can then create a team by navigating to the TEAM page and clicking “Create Team”.
 After creating your team, you will see the Team Admin Dashboard, which is where you can perform all of your administrative work.
 See below for an overview of the different components of this page.

 The Users panel is where you will be doing the bulk of your administrative work, including managing licenses, adding and removing users, and creating groups of users within your team.

-To navigate to your Users panel, click on the "Users" tile in your Team Management page.
+To navigate to your Users panel, click on the "Team" tab on the left.
+Then, click the "Users" tile.

-When you are in your Users panel, click the "+User" button in the top right to begin adding users to your team.
+When you are in the Users panel, click the "+User" button on the top-right to add users to your team.

-There are four different ways by which you can add new users to your Lucidpress account.
-Click on the tabs on the left of your screen to access these options.
+There are four different ways you can add new users to your Lucidpress account.
+To utilize Lucidpress smart fields, we highly recommend adding your users by CSV.

 Add by Email

 The easiest way to add users to your Lucidpress account is by email.
 Simply type in the user's email address and click the "Add to Team" button on the bottom-right of the page.